 #1 – Stay Properly Hydrated

 Skip anything with lots of sugar, caffeine or artificial anything (sports drinks, coffee, sodas, undiluted fruit juice, etc).
 Stay with soothing drinks like mint or chamomile tea, or restorative ones like coconut water or bone broth.
 Broth contains nutrients and minerals that aid healing.
-For my broth recipe, shown at the top of the post in a batch of chicken soup, visit Beautiful Broth.
+For my broth recipe, shown at the top of the post in a batch of chicken soup, visit How to Make Homemade Chicken Broth.

 Coconut water is high in electrolytes.
 If you want to have fruit juice for the little ones, please dilute it so that there's not as much sugar.
 Go for color free/additive free electrolyte drinks if you must.
 Small sips at regular intervals are easier on the abdomen than large quantities at once.